Designed to be welcoming and offers a space to converse, learn and inspire

 The way Student Engineers interact with the facility is unique.
 Student Engineers and staff come together in an open plan space, and rather than lectures, participate in group-learning workshops to challenge thinking, support authentic higher order thinking and provide practical experience.

-As a result, this building is designed also to support CSU's Graduate Learning Outcomes in areas of Professional Practice, Information & Research Literacies, Lifelong Learning and Global Citizenship that promotes students to be agents of change.
+As a result, this building is designed also to support Charles Sturt University Graduate Learning Outcomes in areas of Professional Practice, Information & Research Literacies, Lifelong Learning and Global Citizenship that promotes students to be agents of change.

 Click on the images for larger versions and descriptions.